rust-lang/rust/text/0000-string-patterns.md

   implementations, as the different results would break the requirement for double ended iterators to behave like a double ended queues where you just pop elements from both sides.

-_However_, all iterators will still implement `DoubleEndedIterator` if the underling matcher implements `DoubleEndedMatcher`, to keep the ability to do things like `foo.split('a').rev()`.
+_However_, all iterators will still implement `DoubleEndedIterator` if the underlying matcher implements `DoubleEndedMatcher`, to keep the ability to do things like `foo.split('a').rev()`.

 ## Transition and deprecation plans